15.6 Subjective Assessment

 The first action is to complete a family history of testicular cancer.

-The testicular external examination will be performed after obtaining consent in a trauma-informed approach.
+The testicular external examination will be performed after obtaining consent using a trauma-informed approach.

 Testicular cancer (TC) is the most common cancer among 15–35-year-old males.

-Dyspareunia is pain during intercourse which is more common in women vs men.
-It can be associated with many conditions such as UTI’s, genital infections, hormonal changes, atrophy or problems with ejaculation (males).
-This is an unpleasant sensation that is described subjectively in many ways such as tenderness, achy, discomfort, burning, or sharp pain.
+Dyspareunia is pain during intercourse, which is more common in women than in men.
+It can be associated with many conditions such as UTIs, genital infections, hormonal changes, atrophy, or problems with ejaculation (males).
+This is an unpleasant sensation that is described subjectively in many ways, such as tenderness, achy, discomfort, burning, or sharp pain.

 Are you experiencing pain during sex?